-In response to his passenger's huskily given direc-

-tions some minutes later he drew to a halt before a small block of plain-looking flats and waited while she extracted the fare from her purse.
+In response to his passenger's huskily given directions some minutes later he drew to a halt before a small block of plain-looking flats and waited while she extracted the fare from her purse.
 His offer to carry her bag to the door was rejected with a low, half smiled, 'No thank you,' together with a brief dismissing movement of one slender hand, and then she was out of the cab and heading quickly for the entrance to the building where a single light gleamed dully in the surrounding darkness.
 With an easy-going shrug he eased the vehicle back into gear and moved out from the kerb.
 A phone call from her boy-friend in the morning would probably have it all made up between them in no time.

 But Nicole Lockwood knew differently, and as she made her way up the flight of stairs to the second floor apartment she shared with her father and elder sister her steps slowed and long-subdued tears began stabbing at her eyelids.
 For over a year now she had dated Jerome Schafer and it had been generally accepted by both their families and their friends that the two of them would marry as soon as he had fulfilled his ambition to be made a partner in the firm of solicitors for whom he worked.
-Rothwell, Smedley and Poulton were a distinguished firm among Sydney's legal circles, and no one could have been prouder than Nicole when Jerome had rung her the day before to say that his long-awaited admittance to the hallowed inner circle had finally become a reality less if he hadn't risen any further within the hierarchy.
-Why had it had to end this way?
-With an aching pain in the region of her heart that was threatening to tear her in two, and a dull apathy for all the empty tomorrows that were still to come?
-Why, oh, why?
+Rothwell, Smedley and Poulton were a distinguished firm among Sydney's legal circles, and no one could have been prouder than Nicole when Jerome had rung her the day before to say that his long-awaited admittance to the hallowed inner circle had finally become a reality hall and that his parents were throwing a party in celebration.